Repco-Brabham V8: Engine

-Incorporating this development work, the '40' series cylinderhead had the Heron arrangement, where the bottoms of valves and head are flat, against which pistons with a combustion chamber recess carved into the top are used.
+Incorporating this development work, the '40' series cylinderhead (Note: Picture of '40' series head on RB740 (on Denny Hulme's BT24) with its cam cover off by Laymon.) had the Heron arrangement, where the bottoms of valves and head are flat, against which pistons with a combustion chamber recess carved into the top are used.
 The head had SOHC 2 valves per cylinder with vertical valve angle (canted 45-degrees on the 90-degree V engine) for the Heron design.
 The 10-degrees valve angle difference made the width of the engine larger than the BT19 limit of 21 inches, at the same time provided more space on the inside of the V angle.
 This increased space was used to relocate exhaust ports from outside the V angle to inside, reducing the frontal area of the Brabham BT22.

 Because Ron Tauranac and Jack Brabham preferred to have the exhaust on the inside of the V angle, the '40' series heads were used in races before the '30' series heads, until it was established that the '30' series heads produced more power.